About

 Welcome Back!
 Concordia Prep welcomed young alumni back to campus in early January for the first annual Young Alumni Night.
 Alumni who were in the area for the holidays were invited to spend the evening reconnecting with former classmates, friends, and CPS faculty and staff.

-• Alumna Ashley Wade to the NCAA Tournament
+• Ashley Wade '05 to the NCAA Tournament

 Alumna Ashley Wade ‘05 – the Head Softball Coach at the University of North Carolina Wilmington Seagulls advanced to the NCAA Softball “Big Dance” in May.